Danish England

 1018

 In this year the tribute was paid over all the English race: that was in all two-and-seventy thousand pounds, exclusive of what the townsmen of London paid, which was ten-and-a-half thousand pounds.[*] And some of the army then went to Denmark, and 40 ships remained with King Cnut.
-And the Danes and the English were unanimous at Oxford [for Edgar’s law Man.
-D].
+And the Danes and the English were agreed at Oxford (to Edgar’s law MS D).

 Anglo-Saxon Chronicle Manuscripts C, D and E